QuantEcon/summer_course_2019/README.md

 ## Teaching Schedule

-There will be both morning lectures and ad hoc lectures in the afternoon.
+There will be a sequence of morning lectures and several ad hoc, informal lectures in the afternoon.
 Exercises will be provided in the morning lectures and participants are invited to remain in the seminar room for exercises throughout the afternoon.
 A teaching assistant will be present to provide help.

-### Morning Lectures (9am -- 12 noon)
+### Morning Lectures (9am--12 noon, Monday to Friday)

 Monday: Scientific Python